jundalisay/sp/content/en/research/kepler/harmony/book-1/intro2.md

 ---
-title: "Introduction Part 2"
+title: "Ramus"
-heading: Part 2
+heading: Introduction Part 2
 description: "Following Ramus, Lazarus Schoner in his Geometry confessed that he could see absolutely no use for the 5 regular solids in the world"
 c: "darkgoldenrod"
 weight: 4